bennettslin/yearlings_bobtail_app/playerRefactor.md

 * Helper to get start time from verse uses verse config.
 * Confirm there is no need for a helper to get verse from time.

+* Time is no longer stored in state.

 * Decide whether TimeVerseManager can be split between TimeManager and VerseManager, and removed.